Releasing a Kiwi Bird into the Wild

 Seeing a kiwi bird is something on many visitors’ New Zealand bucket list.
 So it’s great to know that we can help with the conservation of kiwis for travellers and New Zealanders to enjoy in the future.
 As our pals at Working Holiday Starter found out, kiwis are very loveable birds!

-The team at Working Holiday Starter, a company helping backpackers get set up with travelling and working in New Zealand, is proudly supporting the Kiwis for Kiwi foundation.
+The team at Working Holiday Starter, a company helping backpackers get set up with travelling and working in New Zealand, is proudly supporting the Save The Kiwi foundation.
 They visited Sanctuary Mountain Maungatautari to do a health checkup on their young kiwi bird before releasing it into the wild.
 The fiery little fella was named “Smaug” by the Working Holiday Starter team after the dragon from The Hobbit.

 The Sanctuary Mountain Maungatautari is a remarkable insight into what New Zealand used to look like, whilst also being a safe haven for some intriguing wildlife.
 We followed Mark from WWF, Bella his conservation dog, and Working Holiday Starter as they named, checked and released Smaug the kiwi, to see exactly how kiwis are being saved in New Zealand.

 The kiwi bird might be a national icon of New Zealand, so much so that the people call themselves “Kiwis”, but approximately 1400 die each year.
 During our lifetime, the kiwi bird could disappear from mainland New Zealand completely.

 The biggest threat to these little balls of feathery fluff, are predators that have been brought to the mainland by human migration, such as cats, dogs, stoats, weasels and ferrets.
 Of course, before us pesky humans, no land mammals could threaten the kiwi, therefore there was no need to evolve wings to fly.
 It was only 200 years ago that kiwi calls could be heard all over New Zealand.